 However, if you need the funds, it’ll only take one to three business days for the money to show up in your checking account when you initiate a transfer from your American Express Personal Savings account.

 Right now, I would caution that interest rates on CDs are only nominally higher than interest rates on savings accounts for long duration accounts.
-Additionally, at American Express CDs with maturities less than 24 months actually have lower yields than the current yield on the savings account.
+And CDs with maturities less than 24 months actually have lower yields than the current yield on the savings account.

 Be sure to weigh the costs and benefits of the interest rate difference before committing to a CD.
 If you pull money out of a CD early, you forgo 90 days of interest on CDs with maturities of less than 12 months, and 180 days of interest on CDs with maturities longer than 12 months.